Blazor DataGrid Example - Foreign Key Columns

 | No records to display |

-ForeignKeyValue will sort foreign key columns in local data instead of ForeignKeyField.
+The ForeignKeyValue property sorts foreign key columns using the display field instead of the ForeignKeyField.